Dallinger/Dallinger/docs/source/rewarding_participants.rst

 ##################
 This pays the user a bonus based on the amount of time they spent on the experiment.
 While this helps to pay users fairly for their time it also incentivises slow performance of the task.
 Without a maximum being set or adequate attention checks it may be possible for participants to receive a large bonus by ignoring the experiment for some time.

+This method is a good fit if there is a lot of variation between how long it takes people to complete a task while putting in the same effort, for example if there is a reliance on waiting rooms.

 .. code-block:: python

     def bonus(self, participant):